hxj5/scCNASim/docs/manual.rst

     The end genomic position of the CNA region, 1-based and inclusive.
     To specify the end of the whole chromosome, you can use either the actual genomic position or simply ``Inf``.

-region : str
-    The ID of the CNA region, can be arbitrary string as long as it is unique in each clone.

 clone : str
     The clone ID.